ahoward/rails_build/README.md

   - *config.trailing_slash*

-    this is current un-used, but maybe be used in the future.  it's default is the value of
+    this is currently un-used, but maybe be used in the future in combination with `config.index_html`.  it's default is the value of

     ```ruby
       Rails.application.default_url_options[:trailing_slash]